atusy/vimconf-2025-small/index.md

 - Usage
     - Right-click popup menu shows context-specific actions
+- Example
-        - Example: "Open URL by browser" appears only when cursor is on URL
+    - "Open URL by browser" appears only when cursor is on URL

 ---